hsgr/hsgr-status-webextension/README.md

 The webextension polls hackerspace.gr's SpaceAPI every 15 minutes to check if it's open.

-You can currently download it via: https://addons.mozilla.org/en-US/firefox/addon/hsgr-status/ It's compatible with Firefox fon GNU-Linux, MacOSX, and Windows versions.
+You can currently download it for Firefox via: https://addons.mozilla.org/en-US/firefox/addon/hsgr-status/ and for Chrome via: https://chrome.google.com/webstore/detail/hsgr-status-checker/aibkdcnjkbkemgonmacfmeljoemlohlc

-Keep in mind that it currently "awaits review", as such you might not be able to install it if you run Firefox Stable versions.
-If you need to test it you can use Firefox Developer Edition or Firefox Nightly and change "xpinstall.signatures.required" in about:config to false.
+It's compatible with the GNU/Linux,MacOSX,Windows versions of these browsers